Ginger has been deemed a “superfood.” ‘Nuff said, right? After all, if the Internet says it’s good for you, then it must be true.

 There is some evidence that ginger can aid in blood sugar regulation, specifically in type 2 diabetics.
 A meta-analysis, or review of existing studies, found that in five randomized clinical trials, ginger supplementation was found to “significantly” lower blood sugar and HbA1c levels.

-A 2015 study had similar findings — that supplementing with ginger significantly reduced fasting blood sugar levels, A1C levels, and other diabetes markers over baseline and a placebo.
+A 2015 study had similar findings — that diabetics who supplemented with ginger significantly reduced fasting blood sugar levels, A1C levels, and other diabetes markers over baseline and a placebo.
 However, it’s again worth noting researchers remarked that additional similar studies are needed with more participants and a longer study period.

 Nevertheless, the existing research points to good things.

-Emerging evidence suggests ginger may aid in heart disease prevention by reducing blood lipid levels.
+Emerging evidence suggests ginger may aid in heart health by reducing blood lipid levels.
 According to one study of 85 participants, three grams of ginger per day resulted in reduced triglycerides, cholesterol and low density lipoprotein (LDL, the “bad” cholesterol), while increasing high-density lipoprotein (HDL, the “good” cholesterol).

 A somewhat smaller study had similar findings, that five grams of ginger taken daily over a three month period resulted in reduced LDL, cholesterol, and even total body weight.